 Instructor: Jack Kaulfus

-Class Description: English IV’s focus is on fictional literary works.
+Class Description: AP English IV’s focus is on fictional literary works.
 Students will read and carefully analyze a broad and challenging range of literary selections, including poems, music lyrics, novels, plays, creative nonfiction, short stories, and experimental fictional media.

 Selected American literature and World literature representative of various cultures, philosophies, and time periods will be read and examined for comparative reasons.
 Students will learn, through close reading, to analyze literary devices, diction, tone, narrative structure, theme, point of view, and poetic devices.
 They will then practice communicating their ideas through various modes of academic and creative writing.